Vyral/base-template/_posts/2019-02-25-should-you-really-wait-until-spring-to-list-your-home.md

 {% include youtube.html %}

-If you’re looking to sell your home quickly and for top dollar, you don’t have to wait until springtime.
+<center>If you’re looking to sell your home quickly and for top dollar, you don’t have to wait until springtime.</center>

 Should you wait for the spring to list your home or should you do it now?
 When is the best time to sell your home?